 - Related Entries

-How could that be?
-Pluralism about logical consequence is the view that there is more than one relation of logical consequence and so it might be that one of the correct logics captures one such relation, while its rival captures another.
-Pluralists commonly elaborate on this by maintaining that natural language expressions like ‘valid’ and ‘follows from’ are unsettled or vague, and may be settled or made more precise in more than one way.
-Beall & Restall's version of this view, for example, is presented as the conjunction of two main theses.
-First the Generalised Tarski Thesis (Beall & Restall 2006, 29):
+How could two logics both be correct, when they disagree about which arguments are valid?
+One way is if there is more than one relation of logical consequence (and so more than one interpretation of ‘valid’) so that one of the logics captures validity in one sense, while its rival captures validity in another.
+Pluralists commonly elaborate on this by maintaining that natural language expressions like ‘follows from’ are unsettled, vague, or ambiguous, and may be settled, made more precise, or disambiguated, in more than one way (Shapiro 2014, 1–2).
+The best-known version of this view, for example, is presented as the conjunction of two main theses (Beall & Restall 2006).
+First, the Generalised Tarski Thesis:

 An argument is validx if and only if in every casex in which the premises are true, so is the conclusion.

-One problem with this argument is that the plausibility of a view will tend to vary with the onlooker's ability to think up reasonable alternatives; if view A seems like the only reasonable way a certain thing can have happened, then we might shrug and accept it as our best working hypothesis.
-But if we can conceive of several different ways things could be, and none of strike us as more plausible than the others then we might rationally withhold judgement pending more evidence either way.
+One problem with this argument is that the plausibility of a view tends to vary with the onlooker’s ability to think up reasonable alternatives; if view A seems like the only reasonable way a certain thing can have happened, then we might shrug and accept it as our best working hypothesis.
+But if we can conceive of several different ways things could plausibly be, we might rationally withhold judgement pending more evidence.

-Such alternatives have not been explored in the literature on logical pluralism and their mere possibility does not, by itself, argue against that view.
-However, it does undermine the argument from appearances, since the availability of these alternatives makes it clear that the intriguing reasonableness of pluralism is not unique.
+The mere possibility of these alternatives does not, by itself, argue against that view, but it does undermine the argument from appearances, since the availability of these alternatives makes it clear that the intriguing reasonableness of pluralism is not unique.

 A different argument for logical pluralism invokes the view’s combined practical and theoretical virtues: